-The \emph{a posteriori} distribution of $\theta$ can be computed by Bayes theorem.
+The \emph{a posteriori} distribution of $\theta$ can be computed by the Bayes theorem.
 The resulting distribution

 is called the posterior.
-Sampling $\theta$ with the posterior distribution allows for the estimation of any quantity of interest.
-This method is explained further in section \ref{sec:BayesFram}.
-Note that the Bayesian method requires the choice of the prior $\pi$.
-Such a choice without any subjectivity is the subject of the next section.
+Sampling $\theta$ with the posterior distribution allows for the estimation of any relevant quantity.
+This method is explained further in Section \ref{sec:BayesFram}.
+Note that the Bayesian method requires choosing the prior $\pi$.
+In the next section, we will discuss how to make such a choice without any subjectivity.